dgofman/rp_BOOTSEL-/README.md

 ### COM Port Range

-- The script checks for available **COM** ports to connect to the **Raspberry Pi Pico**.
-By default, it checks ports from 1 to 15.
+- The script allows manual checking for available **COM** ports to connect to the **Raspberry Pi Pico** by setting **comAutoScan to False**.
+By default, it scans ports from 1 to 15.
 You can adjust this range by modifying the following lines:

 ```python
 initComPort = 3   # Minimum number of COM ports to check for device